Destinations Lorraine / Grand Est region

 It is made of Jaumont stone, the golden yellow stone typical of the Metz region.
 Of particular interest is the entrance gate, which looks like it dates from the Middle Ages but was actually built at the end of the 19th century to replace a classic 18th-century gate, which itself had replaced the medieval gate.
 Emperor Wilhelm II, who commissioned the work, is depicted as the prophet Daniel at the entrance.
 He inaugurated his statue and the completion of the work in 1903 (his moustache was removed to erase any memory of the German emperor when Metz became French again).

-Spectacular stained glass windows in Metz Cathedral, a must-see during your visit and a jewel of Lorraine's Gothic heritage.
-Photo chosen by monsieurdefrance.com: Shutterstock
+Spectacular stained glass windows in Metz Cathedral, a must-see attraction and jewel of Lorraine's Gothic heritage.
+Photo selected by monsieurdefrance.com: Shutterstock

 The stained glass windows in Metz Cathedral are spectacular—don't miss them.
 Photo selected by monsieurdefrance.com: Shutterstock.